EYLF 4.2

 Children develop a range of learning and thinking skills and processes such as problem-solving, inquiry, experimentation, hypothesising, researching and investigating

-Early childhood educators can integrate all areas of STEM and STEAM into their program, including science, technology, engineering, mathematics and the arts.
+Early childhood educators can integrate all areas of STEM and STEAM into their program, including:

 Explore the EYLF